OpenVK/mobile-android-legacy/README.md

 ## Building
 We recommend using [Android Studio 2.3.2](https://developer.android.com/studio/archive), Android NDK r10e and Java 7 for perfect support of libraries developed for Android 2.1 Eclair and above.

-To ensure non-native codecs support (Theora, VP8, Opus, MP3onMP4), two versions of FFmpeg are used - 0.8.5 (recommended for greater compatibility with Android 2.x) and 4.0.4.
+To ensure non-native codecs support (Theora, VP8, Opus, MP3onMP4), two versions of FFmpeg are used:
+* FFmpeg 0.8.12 for 32-bit CPU architectures - ARMv5/v6, ARMv7a, x86
+* FFmpeg 3.1.4 for 64-bit CPU architectures - ARMv8a

 To compile them you need:
 + **GNU/Linux distro or WSL2** \
   Yeah, it is still possible to build libraries on Linux/WSL2, perhaps an assembly will be added to Windows/Cygwin and macOS.

-  Tested on Ubuntu 12.04 LTS, can be built in the latest distributions.
+  Tested on Ubuntu 12.04 LTS, can be built in the latest distributions. _FFmpeg old version build on Ubuntu 22.04 LTS? 🤔_
 + **[Android NDK r8e](http://web.archive.org/web/20130501232214/http://developer.android.com/tools/sdk/ndk/index.html) and [Android NDK r11c](https://github.com/android/ndk/wiki/Unsupported-Downloads#r11c)** \
   If already there, you need to specify the path to your NDK via the `ANDROID_NDK_HOME` variable.

-  Android NDK `r8e` is highly recommended for providing FFmpeg 0.8.5 support in older versions of Android.
+  Android NDK `r8e` is highly recommended for providing FFmpeg 0.8.12 support in older versions of Android.

   Also, the absolute path to the NDK (which contains the `platforms` directory) in the project settings must be changed so that synchronization with Gradle goes correctly.
 + **Installed dependencies** \